 In the end, WordPress is exactly what you think of as a digital solution.
 The mentioned 55.000 extensions (Plugins) can not only be installed on WordPress .org or within WordPress , but also on Codecanyon can be bought.

 With the huge community, there's already a template for your exact project or idea that you can build on.
 And if a Plugin or a template doesn't offer exactly what you have in mind, you simply hire a web developer or a web designer.

 WordPress is not for everyone

 Last but not least a warning.
 WordPress is intuitive, but it still requires some training.
 Especially if you want to individualize a lot, you often can't get past a web designer.
 In any case, you should count on 40 hours for a final website.
 You can also do the wallpapering yourself.
 Nevertheless, it is often less stressful and the result is better if you hire a painter.

 Therefore, our recommendation for small and medium-sized businesses is to have WordPress created and customized by a web designer according to individual wishes.
 After that you can enjoy the intuitive operation.

 The Internet is extremely fast moving.
 New technologies come and go.
 The only thing that contributes to consistency is network effects, as described above.
 Besides the Open Source idea, the network of WordPress help to ensure that WordPress will exist for a long time to come.

 Gutenberg as a stress test

 Especially with this technological change, WordPress can prove how flexibly the community can react to technical innovations.
-We are very confident that this will succeed and will continue to contribute RAIDBOXES further contribute to the fact that WordPress users can concentrate on their real passion.
+We are very confident that this will succeed and will continue to contribute with Raidboxes further contribute to WordPress users being able to concentrate on their real passion.

 WordPress will crack the 50 percent